Advance Digital

 Advance Digital provides sales and content strategy, product development and technology to the Advance Local media group, part of Advance Publications.
 Advance Publications is an American media company owned by the descendants of Samuel Irving Newhouse, Sr.

-Advance Local operates 12 local news and information websites affiliated to more than 30 newspapers.
+Advance Local, established in 2010, operates 12 local news and information websites affiliated to more than 30 newspapers.
 Its headquarters are at 1 World Trade Center in New York, New York.
-Advance Digital's headquarters are located at the Harborside Financial Center in Jersey City, New Jersey.
+Advance Digital is headquartered at Jersey City, New Jersey.